Quick answer

 Q: Why isn’t my Sony Google TV outputting Dolby Atmos?

-A: Ensure that the audio output settings are set to Bitstream and that your receiver supports Dolby Atmos.
+A: Ensure that the audio output format is set to "Auto" (or "Bitstream" on older models) rather than PCM, and that your receiver supports Dolby Atmos.

 Q: How can I tell if my HDMI cables support 4K HDR?